Eggmansworld/tp-it-guides/README.md

 5.  click on **Save Settings**

 6. Click on **Controller Setup** and assign keyboard keys to each game button/function as desired

 7.  **Click on LAUNCH GAME.**

-YOU’RE DONE!

 For questions about different game settings and problems with gameplay, please visit the TeknoParrot Discord and ask your questions there.

 # APPENDIX A